pdx-lutter/pdx-ece411-fall2018-kjn/README.md

 ### Licenses
 SDCC suite is a collection of several components derived from different sources with different licenses.

+All project shared libraries used and provided by sdcc are under the GPL with the following exception:

+>   As a special exception, if you link this library with other files,
+>   some of which are compiled with SDCC, to produce an executable,
+>   this library does not by itself cause the resulting executable to
+>   be covered by the GNU General Public License.
+This exception does
+>   not however invalidate any other reasons why the executable file
+>   might be covered by the GNU General Public License.

 The following is from the sdcc manual (found [here](http://sdcc.sourceforge.net/doc/sdccman.pdf)):

 > – sdcc compiler: